anuskar/ai-ultimate-tic-tac-toe/README.md

 ### Heuristic B

 Identitical to Heuristic A, with the exception that __(S3)__ is removed in favour of higher performance (and thus greater depth limit can be used).

+### MCTS

+(The Monte Carlo Tree Search is not really a heuristic, however you call it as such in our program; in the command line it's `mcts`.)

+The core of our project was the implementation of a heuristic to be used with depth-limited alpha-beta pruning to solve any arbitrary NxN "Ultimate Tic Tac Toe" board.
+After noticing poor peformance with our heuristics, and a preliminary Google search indicating that no good heuristic exists, we implemented an extremely primitive MCTS "player".
+Our goal was not to focus on MCTS, and thus it can be improved for better performance and better selection strategies.
+The main idea behind our MCTS implementation was to see where it stood in terms of its win rate compared to our heuristics.
+Even a basic MCTS seemed to perform much better than any variation of a heuristic we attempted to implement.